 Bank of America Premium Rewards Credit Card Review

-The Bank of America Premium Rewards card takes advantage of Bank of America’s rewards program, wherein cardholders generate points based on purchase amount.
+The Bank of America Premium Rewards card takes advantage of a rewards program where cardholders earn points based on purchase amount.
 The points can then be redeemed for gift cards, travel purchases for airfare, rental cars and hotel reservations via the Bank of America Travel Center, or customers can keep things simple with cash back.
 Keep in mind you need 2,500 points or more to begin redeeming.

 Earn Points, Redeem for Rewards